kevin19985/project-euler-solution/mathematica/README.md

 File name is the problem's id in Project Euler

 All code run on Mathematica 12.
-If you have installed Mathematica or WolframScript/WolframEngine, you can execute the code just with `./p1.wls`.
+I strongly recommend you to run those files in Mathematica, or copy the code and paste/run it in wolframscript command line.
-Of course, you can also run it in command line with `wolframscript -f p1.wls`.
+Of course, you can also run it directly in command line with `wolframscript -f p1.wl`, but remember to add function `Print` to show the output, otherwise you'll get nothing in the terminal.
+If you want to execute it directly like `./p1.wl`, check whether `#!/usr/bin/env wolframscript` is in the head line, if not, add it to the very first line.